pmem/pmemkv/doc/libpmemkv.3.md

 `int pmemkv_put(pmemkv_db *db, const char *k, size_t kb, const char *v, size_t vb);`

-:	Inserts a key-value pair into pmemkv database. `kb` is the length of key `k` and `vb` is the lenth of value `v`.
+:	Inserts a key-value pair into pmemkv database. `kb` is the length of key `k` and `vb` is the length of value `v`.
-	When this function returns caller is free to reuse both buffers.
+	When this function returns, caller is free to reuse both buffers.
 	This function is guaranteed to be implemented by all engines.

 `int pmemkv_remove(pmemkv_db *db, const char *k, size_t kb);`

-:	Removes element with key `k` of length `kb`.
+:	Removes record with key `k` of length `kb`.
 	This function is guaranteed to be implemented by all engines.

 `const char *pmemkv_errormsg(void);`